 Of course, every child develops at their own individual pace, so check with your child’s doctor for baby food recommendations during the first 12 months.

 When to start Stage 2 baby food

 The Stage 2 baby food age may vary based on when your infant started eating Stage 1 foods.
 The general age recommendation for Stage 1 baby food is between 4 and 6 months, so taking into consideration how long — and how well — your child has been eating these foods will help you determine if they’re ready to move up.
-According to Laracuente, babies are usually ready for Stage 2 between 6 and 8 months old — but make sure your little one has honed his Stage 1 skills before making the leap.
+According to Laracuente, babies are usually ready for Stage 2 between 6 and 8 months old — but make sure your little one has honed their Stage 1 skills before making the leap.